pisocrob/Jnum/README.md

 Input takes the form of a single European number or mutliple numbers seperated by a commas.
 Will output a given number of Japanese numbers in a given range when the input takes the format: rand <min> <max> <amount>

+#Notes
+Currently no input validation.
+Will throw errors if given an incorrect input format.